 During the past few decades, Luxembourg, located in the heart of Europe, has developed a vibrant financial centre.
 Originally active for the private banking sector, Luxembourg has since grown into a diversified hub for investment funds, banks, insurance and reinsurance companies, holding companies and family offices.
 The attractiveness of Luxembourg is due, among other things, to its flexible and practical corporate law; the broad range of legal forms available to companies, partnerships and associations under national law; the speed of company formation and the country's tax framework, such as an extensive double tax treaty network and a participation exemption regime.

 i Entity selection and business operations

 Corporate law provides a wide range of legal forms of companies and partnerships.
 Historically, Luxembourg entrepreneurs have used commercial partnerships to carry out their activities.
-However, in the past decade this trend has shifted towards a more frequent use of corporate vehicles in this context.
+However, in the past decade this trend has shifted towards the more frequent use of corporate vehicles in this context.
 Inversely, in the funds area, the new common and special limited partnerships (CLPs and SLPs) have gained substantial recognition in the market.

 Limited liability companies

 Luxembourg-resident companies are fully subject to corporate income tax (CIT), municipal business tax (MBT) and net wealth tax (NWT).
 Depending on the needs of their shareholders, they generally adopt a corporate form such as a public limited company, a limited liability company or a corporate partnership limited by shares.